aboutaaron/quizito/README.md

 ```

 ### Watching for state
-`newsquiz.js` uses an implementation of [Object.watch](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/watch) to monitor various object properties.
-This is primarily used to watch the "state" of the quiz. `NewsQuiz.state` will hold the following values:
+`Quizito.js` uses an implementation of [Object.watch](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/watch) to monitor various object properties.
+This is primarily used to watch the "state" of the quiz. `Quizito.state` will hold the following values:

 - **'start'**: for when the quiz is first initialized
 - **'active'**: state for when the quiz is being taken